Is an Annulment the Same as a Divorce in Illinois?

 Contact a Geneva, IL Annulment Lawyer

 Once you determine that your marriage is over, you must also make a decision on how you want to legally end it.
 In some cases, Illinois couples may be able to seek an annulment, while in others, they will need to end their marriage through divorce.
-At the Law Offices of Douglas B. Warlick, we know that the burden of proof in an annulment case can be challenging and complicated.
+At The Law Offices of Douglas B. Warlick & Associates, we know that the burden of proof in an annulment case can be challenging and complicated.
 Our Kane County divorce attorneys can help you decide which option is best for your situation and guide you through the proceedings.
 Call us today at 630-232-9700 to schedule a private consultation.